kumarmash/odin-recipes/README.md

 # odin-recipes
-My first website using HTML
+I am going to create my first Recipes site using HTML only.